davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/improve.md

 +++

 As the previous example shows, we now have more than just "true" and "false" that can be assigned to a proposition.
 Not only that, even in this simple example there are two propositions that are neither true or false, and yet are unequal to each other.
-We can't say that each should be assigned a value of 0.5, for example, such as if we wanted to reduce our observation to a probabilistic framework.
+We could say that each should be assigned a value of 0.5, for example, such as if we wanted to reduce our observation to a probabilistic framework.
+Still, this loses information because there are two different ways for something to be "half true" and we've lost in which way it is half true.

-Instead let's call $B = η$ and $A$ the only natural transformation 1 → Ω that sends $*$ to the section $\{0\}$ of $Ω(\{0,1\})$.
+Let's call $B = η$ and $A$ the only natural transformation 1 → Ω that sends $*$ to the section $\{0\}$ of $Ω(\{0,1\})$.
 Then we can see $A ∩ B$ as the sheaf morphism true, and $A ∪ B$ as the sheaf morphism false.

 We know that (A ∩ B) ⊢ B. Is this the subobjects poset |Ω|?